nftmakerio/masumi-payment-service/README.md

 This project uses Jest as the testing framework.
 Here's how you can run tests:

-- Run `yarn test` or `npm test` to execute all tests.
+- Run `yarn test` or `npm run test` to execute all tests.
-- Run `yarn test:watch` or `npm test:watch` to run tests in watch mode, which will re-run tests on file changes.
+- Run `yarn test:watch` or `npm run test:watch` to run tests in watch mode, which will re-run tests on file changes.
-- Run `yarn test:coverage` or `npm test:coverage` to see the test coverage report.
+- Run `yarn test:coverage` or `npm run test:coverage` to see the test coverage report.

 ### Writing Tests